deathkiller/jazz2/README.md

 ## Building the solution
 **The game was fully rewritten since version 1.0.0, please build [deathkiller/jazz2-native](https://github.com/deathkiller/jazz2-native) instead.** This repository will contain only new [Releases](https://github.com/deathkiller/jazz2/releases).
 For more information, visit [the official website](https://deat.tk/jazz2/).
+There is also [the developer documentation](https://deat.tk/jazz2/docs/).

 ## License